 top of page

-Plantar fasciitis is a common condition that causes pain in the heel underneath the foot, due to inflammation or degeneration of the plantar fascia — a thick band of connective tissue that runs from the heel bone (calcaneus) to the toes.
+Plantar Fasciitis is a common condition that causes pain in the heel underneath the foot, due to inflammation or degeneration of the Plantar Fascia — a thick band of connective tissue that runs from the heel bone (calcaneus) to the toes.

-• It's a strong, fibrous ligament that supports the arch of your foot.
+The Plantar tissue is a strong, fibrous ligament that supports the arch of your foot.

 • Acts like a shock absorber during walking, running, and standing.